 type: DIMENSION

 The schema block defines a compositePartitionKey that Timestream uses to organize data physically.
-The type property specifies whether the key comes from a DIMENSION (metadata attribute) or MEASURE (numeric value).
-Setting enforcementInRecord to REQUIRED ensures every ingested record includes the partition key, preventing write failures.
-Custom partition keys reduce the data scanned per query when filters match the partition dimension.
+The type property specifies whether the key comes from a DIMENSION (metadata attribute) or MEASURE (time-series value).
+The enforcementInRecord property set to REQUIRED means every ingested record must include the attr1 dimension.
+Queries filtering on attr1 scan less data, improving performance and reducing costs.

 Beyond these examples

-These snippets focus on specific table-level features: table creation and naming, retention tier configuration, and partition key schema definition.
+These snippets focus on specific table-level features: table creation and naming, retention tier configuration, and custom partition keys.
 They’re intentionally minimal rather than full time-series solutions.

 To keep things focused, common table patterns are omitted, including: